Guy Beiner

-Life and works
+Guy Beiner (Hebrew: גיא ביינר) is an Israeli-born historian of the late-modern period with particular expertise in Irish history and memory studies.
+He is the Sullivan Chair of Irish Studies at Boston College.

+Academic career

 Guy Beiner was born and raised in Jerusalem and later moved to kibbutz Glil Yam.
 After traveling abroad, he relocated to the Negev region.
 Beiner is a graduate of Tel Aviv University and holds a PhD from the University College Dublin (UCD).
 He was a Government of Ireland Scholar at UCD, an Irish Research Council for Humanities and Social Sciences (IRCHSS) Fellow at Trinity College Dublin, a National Endowment for the Humanities (NEH) Fellow at the Keough-Naughton Institute for Irish Studies in the University of Notre Dame, a Government of Hungary Fellow at the Central European University in Budapest, a Gerda Henkel Marie Curie Fellow at the Faculty of History of the University of Oxford, a research associate of St Catherine's College, Oxford and a Burns Scholar at Boston College.

+He was appointed full professor at Ben-Gurion University of the Negev in Beer Sheva, Israel.
 At Ben-Gurion University, he repeatedly received the Rector's prize for teaching excellence and was twice the recipient of the David and Luba Glatt Prize for Exceptional Excellence in Teaching.
+In September 2021, he was named the Sullivan Chair in Irish Studies at Boston College, becoming the director of Irish studies and a professor in the history department.